dm-shr/social-network-analytics/README.md

 ### 4. A/B Testing: Experimenting with Recommendations

+- Formulated hypotheses, split the users into the groups, performed A/A test.
-- Formulated hypotheses and designed A/B tests to evaluate the impact of novel recommendation algorithms.
+- Designed A/B tests to evaluate the impact of novel recommendation algorithms on CTR.
-- Utilized statistical methods like t-tests, Mann-Whitney U tests, bootstrap, and bucket transformations.
+- Employed t-test, Mann-Whitney U test, Poisson bootstrap, and bucket transformations, and analyzed the results.

 ### 5. Marketing Insights: Causal Impact Analysis